lilongwe/atm-simulation/README.md

 This is a rough and ready project that models an ATM.
 Done in a few hours so it is not completely implemented but does kind of show the basics of withdrawing money from an account from and ATM.

+The test data is all in the tests so I have not implemented an AccountServiceFacadeImpl.

 # Assumptions

 1. No data access had been modeled or implemented